beNative/nodejs-build-ui/README.md

     ```

 5.  **Package for Windows:**
-    This command will first build the production assets and then package them into a Windows installer (`.exe`) located in the `dist` folder.
+    This command will first build the production assets and then package them into a Windows installer (`.exe`) located in the `dist-electron` folder.
     ```bash
     npm run package:win
     ```